okfn/opendatahandbook/value-stories/en/business-and-open-data/index.md

 ---
 section: value-stories
 lang: en
-title:  "Open Data Businesses - and oxymoron or a new model? "
+title:  "Open Data Businesses - an oxymoron or a new model? "
 authors:
 - Mor Rubinstein
 - Chrisitan Villum